 **Tip!** During your fittings, it is highly recommended na may kasama ka na titingin ng gown mo for you and someone who would take photos and videos as well.

 **Tip!** During fittings, be sure to bring your bridal shoes or shoes with the same height so they’ll know until when need to cut for your gown’s length and for you to be able to feel yung weight ng gown.
+Also be sure to wear seamless bra and remove your bra when fitting your gown because there’s also a pad inside.

 Mel Orlina Couture